 Precautions when Handling.
 Be careful when handling CNC as it can get dispersed in air fairly easily.
 We recommend using a good cartridge type respirator.

-To order samples, please fill in the Nanocellulose Request Form and e-mail it to us at firstname.lastname@example.org or fax it to us at 207-581-4174.
+To order samples, please visit our webpage Nanocellulose Requests, where you can fill in the Nanocellulose Request Form.
+The completed form can be e-mailed to us at email@example.com or you could fax it to us at 207-581-4174.
 Please note that in addition to the cost of the sample, there are shipping and handling charges.
 If you have any technical questions you can contact Michael Bilodeau, Director of the PDC (207-581-2387) or Pros Bennett, Managing Director of the PDC (207-949-4176).